Climb every mountain

 Four forests surround Bennachie, one of Aberdeenshire’s best-loved landmarks.
 Each has its own atmosphere and unique character: come back time and again until you find your favourite.

 The Mither Tap Quarry Trail, starting from Back o’Bennachie, takes in the Mither Tap and Bennachie’s highest summit Oxen Craig.
-For a shorter route to Mither Tap, the Timeline Trail from Bennachie Centre is a good, but steep alternative.
+For a shorter route to Mither Tap, the Timeline Trail from Bennachie Visitor Centre is a good, but steep alternative.
 Take a breather at the top and enjoy the stunning views across Aberdeenshire.

-Donview is the perfect place to explore Bennachie without the crowds – with quieter trails than from Bennachie Centre and Rowantree – giving you plenty of choices for long treks in the hills and a taste of the wild.
+Donview is the perfect place to explore Bennachie without the crowds – with quieter trails than from Bennachie Visitor Centre and Rowantree – giving you plenty of choices for long treks in the hills and a taste of the wild.

 Take your pick of Munros at Glen Doll, Cairngorms National Park

 Glen Doll, situated on the south-east edge of the stunning Cairngorms National Park, is a popular starting point for hill walks to two Munros (mountains over 3,000 feet): Dreish and Mayar.

 The ascent through picturesque Corrie Fee leads up to the extensive rolling plateau above – allowing visitors access to the summits of Mayar and Driesh, with the descent on the excellent Kilbo path back to Glen Doll forest.

 There’s also plenty to do here for those looking for something less strenuous.
 The South Esk burn is perfect for a picnic; watch for golden eagles overhead, or explore one of the shorter scenic trails.